-Wednesday February 28.
-Read this entire paragraph several times.
-Students are expected to submit, at the beginning of class, on paper, a single sentence stating their functional area of interest (without the domain) along with a list of 7 outcome variables that might be improved by a researcher or information professional investigating the area.
+Monday February 25.
+Read the three paragraphs for this assignment several times.
+Students are expected to submit, at the beginning of class, on paper, a single sentence stating their functional area of interest (without the domain), a bibliographic citation to a single article that surveys your functional area of interest, along with a list of 7 outcome variables that might be improved by a researcher or information professional investigating the area.
 Each outcome variable is something that you can vary and whose value can be improved, resulting in better performance in your chosen functional area.

 Emphasize simple variables that might be discussed in multiple fields.
-If you were in a School of Education, desirable outcome variables used in studying how to improve teaching effectiveness might include variables such as course grades, test grades, student self-reported interest in the lecture material, judgments by an expert observer, how many yawns each student produces in a single class session, etc. Try to write your outcome variables without a domain but be as "operational" as possible.
+If you were in a School of Education, desirable outcome variables used in studying how to improve teaching effectiveness might include variables such as course grades, test grades, student self-reported interest in the lecture material, judgments by an expert observer, how many yawns each student produces in a single class session, etc. Try to write your outcome variables without a domain when possible.
+Be as "operational" as possible.
 Don't use "turnstile count in an academic library" or even "turnstile count in a library"; focus on "turnstile count," which is described as a variable that can be studied in ILS, general business, and marketing literature.
 To initially locate outcome variables, students might examine books on library or information system or archive or database effectiveness, as well as textbooks that focus on particular functional areas or domains, e.g. reference, organization of information, management, or information retrieval.
 One might perform a search of appropriate journal indexes for the keywords in the area in which you think you would most enjoy working.
 Try to be as "operational" as possible when choosing variables, choosing something that can be observed or measured.
 Avoid broad concepts such as user satisfaction, attitudes, perceptions, library or system quality or diversity; instead choose a specific, observable or measureable variable such as a behavior or "percent of patrons saying they would use the system again in the next month" or "the library is judged by a professional librarian to meet published standards X."